Vineshree/HSR/README.md

     Differentiation Formula (BDF)** via `scipy.integrate.solve_ivp` to ensure stability and convergence.
 * **Modular Architecture**:
-    * `closure_logic.py`: Contains the algebraic derivation of the higher-order parameters.
+    * `physics.py`: Contains the algebraic derivation of the higher-order parameters.
-    * `solver_main.py`: The integration engine and parameter configuration.
+    * `simulation.py`: The integration engine and parameter configuration.
-    * `visualization.ipynb`: Tools for generating phase-space portraits, attractors, and nullclines.
+    * `visualization.py`: Tools for generating phase-space portraits, attractors, and nullclines.

 ## Key Features